saltukalakus/idiomatic-rust-snippets/src/intro.md

 4. [Algorithms](./algorithms/intro.md) section explains various popular algorithms with code samples in Rust.

 The project follows a minimalistic approach, where almost all pages are short with simple, easy-to-follow code samples.
 Most samples can run.
-External documentation is referenced when necessary for extended information.
+For those samples that allow execution you can tweak the code on the online editor and test your ideas live.

-If you find this project useful, please consider giving a ⭐star⭐ on GitHub!
+If you find this project useful, please consider giving a ⭐STAR⭐ on GitHub!

 Help me improve it by adding new examples, or fixing issues by opening [pull requests](https://github.com/saltukalakus/idiomatic-rust-snippets/pulls).
 All contributions are welcome.